 The basic DOT data product consists of the fits files in the FITS directories of the DOT database.
 For many runs processed data are supplied as well in Cubes directories.
 The directories are ordered per observing run (usually the date).

 The spatial sampling in the x and y directions is 0.071 arcsec/pixel for the blue cameras and the older red cameras; the newer red cameras have 0.110 arcsec/px.
-The x direction is East-West, parallel to the geocentric celestial equator and corresponding to the horizontal direction in the Mees active region maps accessible per observing session from the database search engine and the chronological database index.
+The x direction is East-West, parallel to the geocentric celestial equator.
 The heliographic coordinate X used by SOHO and TRACE is tilted Eastward from this direction over the solar pole position angle P0.

 The diagnostic wavelength abbreviations are defined in the table in section DOT tomography.